planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 ### Mettle Surges

 Adventurers under stress can transcend their usual limits, especially when fresh to battle.
-Whenever Initiative (p.38) is in play, each point of Mettle they sacrifice grants them +1D on any Checks they make that Round.
-This power has limits; one cannot spend more than their MOTIVE in a single Round, nor lower Mettle to zero (Fallen).
-This lost Mettle is temporary and Rallies back as normal.
+During each Round of Initiative, they can sacrifice one point of METTLE to get +1D on any Checks they make.
+If the action helps fulfill their Motive, they get +2D instead.
+Spectacular exemplars of heroic idiocy can even Surge into negative Mettle, suffering the usual Status and serious self-injury or exhaustion.
+If still positive, lost Mettle is temporary and Rallies back as normal.

 {: .highlight }
->- **Surge:** spend Mettle to add +1D to Checks during combat.
+>- **Surge:** spend Mettle to add +1D or +2D to Checks during combat.

 ### Status Effects